King's College London: Governance

-The Archbishop of Canterbury is King's College London's visitor by right of office owing to the Anglican foundation of King's.
-The current visitor is The Most Reverend Justin Welby.
+The Archbishop of Canterbury was previously King's College London's visitor by right of office owing to the Anglican foundation of King's.
+Under the 2023 royal charter, the visitor is appointed by the monarch on the representation of the council of the university.

 Faculties and departments

-In the 19th century, King's College London had five departments: Theological, General Literature and Science, Applied Sciences, Medical and Military.
-The Theological Department provided studies in ecclesiastical history, pastoral theology and Exegesis of testaments.
-Languages and literature, history, law and jurisprudence, political economy, commerce, fencing, mathematics, zoology and natural history were taught within the Department of General Literature and Science, and natural philosophy, geology, mineralogy and arts-related subjects were taught within the Department of Applied Sciences.
+In the 19th century, King's College London had five departments: theological, general literature and science, applied sciences, medical, and military.
+The theological department provided studies in ecclesiastical history, pastoral theology and exegesis of the Bible.
+Languages and literature, history, law and jurisprudence, political economy, commerce, fencing, mathematics, zoology and natural history were taught within the department of general literature and science, and natural philosophy, geology, mineralogy and engineering-related subjects were taught within the department of applied sciences.